 Along with above, the Prortable Protection Library has all the features of Document Security SDK.
 You can use Document Security SDK to access document server functionality, open policy-protected documents, and develop custom extensions, plug-ins or applications.

 The Portable Protection Library is available for Java and C++ languages in 32-bit and 64-bit versions.
-It is also available as an OSGi bundle for AEM Forms on OSGi.
-The C++ PPL can be compiled with Microsoft Visual Studio 2013.
 If you have licensed AEM Forms Document Security add-on, you can contact AEM Forms Document Security support team to procure Portable Protection Library.
 Later on, you can use Portable Protection Library Help (bundled with the library) to setup and use Portable Protection Library.

 - For PDF documents, you can use Adobe Acrobat DC, Acrobat Reader, and Acrobat Reader Mobile to view protected PDF documents.
 Most users already have Acrobat Reader installed on their devices, so they do not need to obtain or learn additional software to view protected documents.
 You can also download the Acrobat Reader from Acrobat Reader download web site.